Tuesday, February 4, 2025

 Actually, some tremendous strides have recently been made towards the Nepal Bhasa movement after the restoration of democracy in 1990 and after the abolition of the monarchy: Official government declaration that our language is Nepal Bhasa.
 Nepal Sambat is recognized as the national sambat.
 Sankhadhar Sakhwa is declared the national Bibhuti.
 Nepal Bhasa's impact in print and electronic media is growing etc.

 Lately, so many Newah organizations have been mushrooming not only in Nepal but in many other countries too.
-Even in the USA, Canada, Japan, Australia other European countries, the numbers of Newah organizations are growing fastly.
+Even in the USA, Canada, Japan, Australia other European countries, the process of increase in the number of Newah organizations is gaining momentum.

 But the Newah frontline leaders who had committed to work together for the cause of Newah unity have not been able to carry out any substantial moves to bring about broader Newah awareness, to bring about timely changes in the caste behavior of different religious groups within the Newah ethnicity.